quantcast/qfs/README.md

 QFS version 2.1.3

-Release 2.1.3 DNS resolver's number of open socket accounting bug fix.
+Release 2.1.3 contains DNS resolver's number of open socket accounting bug fix.
 This bug might manifest itself in at least one non obvious way: chunk server might continuously fail to create or open chunk files if/when the open sockets counter becomes negative.